mopie992/Weathe1/DEPLOY_FRONTEND.md

 ```
 Follow the prompts:
 - Link to existing project?
 No (first time)
-- Project name: weatherroute (or your choice)
+- Project name: roadweather (or your choice)
 - Directory: `./web-build`
 - Override settings?
 No